biotop/biotop-website-hugo/content/about.md

 Science and research are endeavours that should be abound with idealism and innovative thinking.
 Yet many young researchers are becoming increasingly disillusioned by the prospect of pursueing a career in academia.
 The reasons driving this development are systemic:

 The **rigid institutional structure** of universities and research centres creates a context where linearity of career paths has become a primary selection criterion for success.
-This quenches innovation, is a source of existential anxiety for young scientists and inhibits interdisciplinarity ([Afonso 2013](http://blogs.lse.ac.uk/impactofsocialsciences/2013/12/11/how-academia-resembles-a-drug-gang/), [Woolston 2016](http://www.nature.com/naturejobs/science/articles/10.1038/nj7587-555a)).
+This quenches innovation, is a source of existential anxiety for young scientists and inhibits interdisciplinarity ({{<citeID "Afonso2013">}}, {{<citeID "Woolston2016">}}).

 The ever-expanding spectrum of scientific disciplines and sub-disciplines creates a real **measurement-problem at the heart of science**: How do public and private bodies that fund science assess the quality of scientific output of researchers, whose valuable work may only be fully comprehended by a handful of people?
 The answer is an over-reliance on aggregated metrics such as the number of publications in high impact journals, with the result of a distorted scientific culture that predominantly fosters fashionable and novel research, and lacks incentives to warrant reproducibility of studies and to openly share ideas.